 Holman probably won’t play much here due to the presence of Melo, Iverson and Olynyk – summer league is for them to develop.
 If he does play, he’ll pile up the rebounds – Holman always does, and last year was no exception, averaging 9.4 rebounds in only 28 minutes per game for Hapoel Eliat in Israel.
 He also racks up the fouls, averaging three per game in that time, the side effect of playing entirely at the rim on both ends.
 Holman isn’t afraid to mix it up, take the contact, give the foul, and can finish, and he moves well for one so strong.
 His wingspan is also huge, which offsets his being an inch or two short.
 But he’s very limited to the post.

-Basically the complete opposite of his namesake, Iverson has a chance to have a Jeff Foster-like career if he can shed the excess weight, move a bit quicker, and add a mediocre 18 foot jumpshot.
+Basically the complete opposite of his namesake, Iverson has a chance to have a Jeff Foster-like career if he can shed the excess weight, move a bit quicker, and add an 18 foot jump shot.

 In 33 D-League games this season, Melo posted averages of 9.8 points, 6.0 rebounds and 3.1 blocks in only 26 minutes per game.
 That intrigues.
 There’s a fair way to go – those numbers aren’t dominating, nor especially close to it, and there’s reasons he played only 26 minutes per game, not least of which is the 3.3 fouls that came with them.
 But Melo is a piece for the future, and even if he doesn’t work out as a piece for the future, you stick with him in the belief that he will be.
 That shot blocking can’t be taught.